strudelAndCoffee/vintage-etc/README.md

 ## Tests

-First, you must add your MySQL username and password to the ".env" file.
-You can find this file in the root directory of the repo.

 Then from the terminal, enter this command to seed the database with test data: `npm run seed`

 Enter this command to run the application: `npm start`